by HarveyKent

 “Bah!
 I have no time to waste trading words with an enforcer of the Yankee regime!”
 Johnny Reb declared.
 “I cast you out, as I would all Yankees in the South!”
 With that, Johnny Reb extended his right arm at Green Arrow, his empty sleeve pointing at the archer.
 Green Arrow suddenly clapped his hands over his ears and sank to his knees, his face a twisted grimace of pain.

 “Arrow!”
 Air Wave cried.
-In a flash he changed to his energy form and rocketed into the sky, hovering in the air before the ledge.
+In a flash, he transformed into his energy form and rocketed into the sky, hovering in the air before the ledge.
 “Leave him alone, Reb, or so help me–”

 “Air Wave?
 You side with this Yankee trash?”
 Johnny Reb demanded.
 “I expected better of Dallas’ super-guardian!
 Well, my power does not work on a Southerner-born!
 I depart, my brothers, but I shall return!
 Think on my words; the time is coming soon to act upon them!”